diegohaz/arc/README.md

   <a href="https://codecov.io/gh/diegohaz/arc"><img src="https://img.shields.io/codecov/c/github/diegohaz/arc.svg?style=flat-square" alt="Coverage Status" /></a>
 </p>

-**ARc** (Atomic React) can be a progressive boilerplate, as much as a set of components or a project's structure proposal based on [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
-You choose how to use it: from a single component to the whole philosophy.
+**ARc** (Atomic React) is a React starter kit based on the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) methodology.
+It's progressive, which means that you can start with the basic boilerplate and try the other features when you are comfortable.

 See the [demo](https://diegohaz.github.io/arc).